Quansight/Quansight-website/apps/labs/posts/sparse-array-ecosystem.md

 - CSR/CSC are popular 2-dimensional formats, with fast row-major or column-major access respectively.
 - Blocked formats are versions of formats which can store dense regions in a blocked structure.

-Of course, it one can come up with their own way of encoding the positions, and therefore their own format.
-In this sense, it is important to recognize we aren't limited to the formats we mention here.
+It is, however, important to recognize that we aren't limited to the formats we mention here.
+You can come up with your own way of encoding the positions and thus your own special brand of sparse array format!

 ## Python Libraries for Sparse Arrays